Actuarial services for employers

 Many employers have taken steps to limit their pension scheme exposure by closing their DB scheme to new entrants and increasingly to future accrual.
 This still leaves them with a legacy liability that needs to be managed carefully, as many schemes are now moving to being net annual disinvestors.
 Winding up the scheme immediately is not a viable option for most employers but having a robust and tested long-term plan for the scheme will help the company ensure this liability is managed as effectively as possible.
-This sort of plan is increasingly expected by trustees and the regulator.
-This plan should set out the ultimate endgame for the scheme together with any short term actions that are part of the journey and exploit opportunities as they arise.

 More flexible working practices and greater diversity in the workplace have resulted in greater variety in employee benefit packages.